bishalsensand/gin-rest-api/README.md

 ## Configuring
+Access to firestore database is provided by using 2 environment variables.

+- `SERVICE_ACCOUNT_KEY_FILE` is path to a json key file downloaded from firebase project.
+This variable is not required to be set when code is executing in Google cloud compute environment.
+- `GCP_PROJECT_ID` is the name of google cloud project the firestore databse lives in.
+This is a required config.

 See `firebase/config.go` for configuration options

 ## Running
 Run `go run .` to start a webserver in port `8080`.
 Routes defined in `main.go`.